-As far as can be determined from the patent records, it all began on November 25, 1974, when Dr. Wayne Front March1 filed an application that eventually became U.S. Patent 3,958,560.
-Amazingly, on the same day, Robert S. Quandt filed a patent application for determination of glucose by almost exactly the same method: rotation of plane-polarized light by glucose in the aqueous humor of the eye!
-March's patent issued on May 25, 1976, while Quandt's issued on June 15, 1976 as U.S. Patent 3,963,0192.
+As far as can be determined from the patent records, it all began on November 25, 1974, when Dr. Wayne Front March filed an application that eventually became U.S. Patent 3,958,560.
+Amazingly, on the same day, Robert S. Quandt filed a patent application for determination of glucose by almost exactly the same method: rotation of plane-polarized

-system, consisting of the year of publication followed by a seven-digit sequential number, then A1.
+&lt;sup>11 In European and Patent Cooperation Treaty ("PCT" prefixed with "WO") patents, an "A" suffix refers to a published patent application, while the same number with a "B" means it is an issued patent.
+In the U.S., applications (which were first published with a change in patent law in 2001) have a different numbering system, consisting of the year of publication followed by a seven-digit sequential number, then A1.
 When a U.S. patent issues, it is given a new eight-digit patent number, followed by B1.